Teaching script: United Kingdom

-At the end of the 19th century, a widely used resorce for handwriting teaching in British elementary schools was Henry Gordon's Handwriting and How to Teach it, originally published in the 1870s.
+At the end of the 19th century, a widely used resource for handwriting teaching in British elementary schools was Henry Gordon's Handwriting and How to Teach it, originally published in the 1870s.
 This detailed how to develop handwriting from childish scribbles to a style based on the elaborate copperplate script.
 A simpler style, based on the ideas of the Arts and Crafts movement, was promoted by "Mrs Bridges" (Mary Monica Bridges), the wife of the poet Robert Bridges, which she published in A New Handwriting for Teachers (1899).
 However, the copperplate script continued to be taught in state-funded schools because it was required for clerks in commercial and professional offices.

 An important influence in the teaching of handwriting in the 20th century was Marion Richardson (1892-1946), a school inspector for the London County Council, who devised a simple cursive script intended to allow children to develop their own style.
 It was published in Writing and Writing Patterns (1935), which was widely used in British schools and remained in print until the 1980s.

 Currently, there is no standardized teaching script stipulated in the various national curriculums for schools in the United Kingdom, only that one font style needs to be used consistently throughout the school.
 There are four teaching routes a school can choose from when teaching handwriting: